apache/trafficserver/doc/reference/api/TSmalloc.en.rst

 is a duplicate of the string pointed to by str and size bytes long.
 The new string will be NUL-terminated.
-This API is very useful for transforming non NUL-terminated string values returned by APIs such as :func:`TSMimeHdrFieldStringValueGet` into NLL-terminated string values.
+This API is very useful for transforming non NUL-terminated string values returned by APIs such as :func:`TSMimeHdrFieldValueStringGet` into NUL-terminated string values.
 The memory for the new string is allocated using :func:`TSmalloc` and should be freed by a call to :func:`TSfree`.